4.050-On-Duty Illness or Injury

 2. Sergeants/Supervisors Complete Electronic Timesheets for Employees Off Work Due to On-Duty Injury/Illness

 Sergeants/supervisors will record the employee earning regular pay for the remainder of the day that they were injured.

-Sergeants/supervisors will mark the timesheet “SA” for time the employee is absent from work due to their on-duty injury/illness.
+Sergeants/supervisors will mark the timesheet “WD” for time the employee is absent from work due to their on-duty injury/illness.

 3. Eligible Employees May Buy Back Retirement Service Credit for Absences Resulting From On-Duty Illness/Injury